enoren5/hypno_mixer/README.md

 ### <p align="center"> Using self-hypnosis for self-discipline</p>

 #### TO DO:
-- [ ] Reply to KenWhitesell on forums
+- [x] Write reply on Django forums
 - [ ] Establish proper static files
 - [ ] Create navbar based on pocoo blog (non-bootstrap)
 - [ ] Establish partials